 The rest of this paper comprises five parts.
 We examine the context for cycling in the UK, as the cultural context for our case study; in this we explore the historical cycling situation in Liverpool and the transition that has taken place through COVID-19, mirroring the situation in many other cities.
 We then explain our methodological approach to understand cyclists’ experiences, utilised within a Practice Theory framework, which we explain in section four.
-An analysis of cyclist self-recorded videos and reflective interviews is then discussed in detail, in which we identify five themes: mundanity, route choice, impermeable barriers, legality and end of route transition.
-In the penultimate section we consider the impacts of these five themes on planning for cycling infrastructure before a short conclusion recaps the contribution that the paper makes.
+An analysis of cyclist self-recorded videos and reflective interviews is then discussed in detail.
+Here we identify five themes: mundanity, route choice, impermeable barriers, legality and end of route transition.
+In the penultimate section we consider the impacts of these five themes on planning for cycling infrastructure, before a short conclusion recaps the contribution that the paper makes.

 Cycling in the UK: Putting Liverpool in context